 To have a productive day, establish a good morning routine.
 Evaluate your morning rituals and see if it’s helping you to jumpstart your day well or not.
 What you do the moment you wake up will impact your overall mood and energy throughout the day, so take your mornings seriously.

 To maximize your day, develop a morning routine that will help you be more energetic and focused.
 Here are some tips to consider:

-If you have flexible work hours, then follow your body's natural rhythm.
-One way to hack your productivity is to know your brain's natural sleep-wake cycle.
+If you have a flexible work schedule, then follow your body’s natural rhythm.
+One way to hack your productivity is to know your brain’s natural sleep-wake cycle.
 Find out your sleep chronotype so you can better schedule your day.